Metal Building Cost Per SQFT

 Factor #6: Location

-Metal buildings are engineered specifically for your location.
+Metal buildings are engineered with your location in mind.
 Local codes and loads must be met or exceeded, so it’s important to communicate exactly where you plan to erect your building.
 For example, if you’re in the northern United States, wind and snow loads must be considered, while if you’re planning on building on the West Coast, seismic conditions will be factored into pricing.

 Technically speaking, these engineering factors are called atmospheric conditions and as you can see there are even some areas that must account for multiple factors